In the Navy (film): Production

 After Buck Privates became a big hit, the studio rushed Abbott and Costello into a second service comedy.
-In the Navy was filmed from April 8, 1941 through May 9, 1941.
+In the Navy was filmed from April 8, 1941, through May 9, 1941.
 This was actually after the team had already completed Hold That Ghost.
 The latter was held back for revisions and the naval comedy was released as the team's second starring vehicle.

 There was, however, one problem before it could be released: when the film was screened for the Navy, officers were offended by the sequence where Pomeroy (Costello) impersonates a captain and puts the battleship through a series of madcap maneuvers.
 Since the sequence was the climax of the film, it could not be edited out.
 The studio solved the problem by making the sequence Pomeroy's dream.
 This caused the film to go over its original budget of $335,000.

 Portions of the film were shot in the Coachella Valley, California.

 Routines

-Abbott and Costello perform the "Lemon Bit", a crooked shell game routine; the math routine, "13 x 7 = 28"; and "Buzzing the Bee" (called "Sons of Neptune"), an initiation routine where the team tries to trick the other into asking to be sprayed in the face.
+Abbott and Costello perform the "Lemon Bit", a crooked shell game routine; the math routine, "13 x 7 = 28"; and "Buzzing the Bee" (a variation called "Sons of Neptune"), an initiation routine where each member of the team tries to trick the other into asking to be sprayed in the face.
 During this sequence, Costello began laughing and spit his water on the deck.
 Director Arthur Lubin left it in the film.